Abdul-Mukit/dope_with_hand_tracking/README.md

 I have used an Intel Realsense D435i camera for this implementation as I needed to control exposure.

-live_dope_hand_realsense.py is the final impelmentation.
+live_dope_hand_realsense.py is the final implementation.
 In the code change the "Settings" section if needed.
 Please watch my [demo video](https://youtu.be/XwVy5sZZxG8) for more details.

 live_dope_realsense.py and live_dope_webcam.py are just DOPE demos using the realsense camera and webcam respectively.
 The original DOPE demos are using ROS.
-I needed a smipler demo so I made these two.
+I needed a simple demo so I made these two.